 Hi there!
 My name is Heather, and I blog over at HoJo’s Teaching Adventures!
-We all know that in today’s high stakes testing world it can be hard to make learning fun and engaging.
-That’s why today I want to share 10 ways to make learning fun with all of you here at Minds In Bloom.
-So let’s get started!
+We all know that in today’s high stakes testing world, it can be hard to make learning fun and engaging.
+That’s why I want to share 10 ways to make learning fun with all of you here at Minds in Bloom today.
+So, let’s get started!

-10 Ways to Make Learning Fun & Engaging
+10 Ways to Make Learning Fun and Engaging

 - Break up the Lesson – You can’t have students listen to you lecture and expect them to stay engaged for an entire hour!
 Break up your lesson.
 Give an introduction, do an activity, talk a little, go back to the activity, and then finish up with a discussion at the end.
 Your break up wouldn’t have to look exactly like that, but breaking up the lesson will definitely help!